isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 10. How soon will the results of the Day 3 and Day 7 ARTs be out?

-Travellers can expect to receive their results via their registered mobile number within 1 hour of their test.
-They are not required to wait for their test results at the Quick Test Centres and may leave immediately after their ART.
+Travellers with a registered local mobile number can expect to receive their results via SMS within 2 hours.
+Those without a local mobile number can expect to receive their results via email within 12 hours.

+Travellers should not wait for their test results at the test centre due to space constraints.
+They may leave the test centre once they have completed their self-administered ART and await notification of their test results via SMS or email.

+#### 11. What should travellers do if they have an invalid ART result?

+Travellers with an invalid ART result will be required to return for a retest.
+This will be provided free-of-charge.

-#### 11. What should travellers do if they test positive for COVID-19 on their ART?
+#### 12. What should travellers do if they test positive for COVID-19 on their ART?

-If tested positive for their ART, travellers will need to go for a confirmatory Polymerase Chain Reaction (PCR) test as soon as possible.
-The PCR test will be funded by the Ministry of Health (MOH) and can be done at one of the Combined Testing Centres (CTCs).
+If tested positive for their ART, travellers will be informed via a phone call to their registered mobile number (regardless of whether it is a Singapore mobile number).

+They must book an appointment for a confirmatory PCR test at a <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Combined Test Centre (CTC)</a> via the booking link provided as soon as possible and undergo the PCR test no later than 2130 hours on the day after testing ART positive.
+Prior to their appointment, travellers must follow <a href="https://covid.gov.sg/well-but-positive" target="_blank">MOH’s Protocol 2</a> and self-isolate immediately.
+If they were planning to depart from Singapore, they should defer their travel plans, attend their confirmatory PCR test, and await their PCR test results.

+Failure to do so may constitute an offence under the Infectious Diseases Act (IDA).
+A traveller who fails to undergo the required COVID-19 tests may also be required to serve a Stay-Home Notice (SHN) / Stay Order.

 #### 12. Are travellers allowed to reschedule their Day 3 and Day 7 ARTs to other days?